aws-samples/bedrock-claude-chat/docs/PUBLISH_API.md

 ## Overview

 This sample includes a feature for publishing APIs.
-It is designed to be integrated into actual production environments without the need for a frontend, as the existing services do not require a chat interface for integration.
-The user experience (UX) desired to be provided to the end-user is not in the form of a chat.
-While a chat UI is convenient for preliminary validation, the actual implementation is more suited for backend reuse.
-After simple validation through chat is completed, it is often more convenient to have a clearly specified API provided as a standalone feature.
-Therefore, this sample comes equipped with the capability to publish customized bots.
-By entering settings for quotas, throttling, origins, etc., an endpoint is published along with an API key.
+While a chat interface can be convenient for preliminary validation, the actual implementation depends on the specific use case and user experience (UX) desired for the end-user.
+In some scenarios, a chat UI may be the preferred choice, while in others, stand-alone API might be more suitable.
+After initial validation, this sample provides the capability to publish customized bots according to the project's needs.
+By entering settings for quotas, throttling, origins, etc., an endpoint can be published along with an API key, offering flexibility for diverse integration options.

 ## Security